No vehicle entering Mizoram from Assam despite withdrawal of travel advisory: Top official | Business

 - India

-The “unofficial” economic blockade on National Highway-306, allegedly imposed by certain groups in Assam's Cachar district, entered its 12th day on Friday, a top official in Mizoram said.

-Chief Secretary Lalnunmawia Chuaungo told reporters here that no vehicle has made its way to the state from Assam, despite the withdrawal of the travel advisory issued by the Himanta Biswa Sarma government.
+Mizoram Chief Secretary Lalnunmawia Chuaungo on Friday said that no vehicle has made its way to the state from Assam, despite the withdrawal of a travel advisory issued by the Himanta Biswa Sarma government.

-A festering border dispute between the two northeastern states had triggered a bloody conflict on July 26, leading to the death of seven people -- six Assam Police personnel and a civilian.
-The Assam government had subsequently issued an advisory asking people to avoid travelling to Mizoram.
-It was revoked on Thursday following talks between the two sides.

-Chuaungo said the ruling dispensation in Mizoram is in “constant touch” with the Assam government, which has promised to take necessary steps for resumption of traffic movement via NH-306.
+Chuaungo also said that Mizoram is in “constant touch” with the Assam government, which has promised to take necessary steps for resumption of traffic movement via National Highway-306.

+A handful of organisations in Assam’s Cachar district had allegedly blocked vehicles from entering Mizoram following a bloody conflict along the interstate border on July 26 that claimed seven lives.

+The physical blockade and demonstrations ended over the next few days, but truckers apparently are not willing to ply across the troubled areas fearing fresh violence.

+Officials in Mizoram alleged that railways tracks linked to the state were damaged in at least three places in Assam's Hailakandi district.
+The “unofficial blockade” has choked all supplies, including medical consignments and COVID-19 equipment, they added.

-Lalruatkima, the information and public relations minister in Mizoram, further said that more than 30 people, including non-tribals, are currently stranded in Silchar’s Mizoram house due to the blockade.
+Lalruatkima, the information and public relations minister in Mizoram, further said that more than 30 people, including non-tribals, are currently stranded in Silchar's Mizoram house.

 The Mizoram and Assam governments had on Thursday agreed to find a “lasting solution” to the century-old boundary dispute and take measures, including resumption of interstate vehicular movement, to de-escalate tension between the two sides.